Joe2308/milestone-1-test-run/README.md

 ## Skeleton:

 ### Presentation
-1. Simple layout
+1. Simple layout.
-1. Hero image for each section
+1. Hero image for each section.
-1. Fixed navigation
+1. Fixed navigation.
-1. Consistent layout and theme
+1. Consistent layout and theme.

 ### User conventional tools:
-1. Clear headings
+1. Clear headings.
-1. Clickable elements clearly labelled
+1. Clickable elements clearly labelled.
-1. Easy to read nav bar
+1. Easy to read nav bar.
 1. Social media links in the form of clickable icons in the footer.

 ### Progressive disclosure: